Appearing Before the Council

 c) When the presiding officer invites you to speak.

 2. Speakers must go to the podium and state their name and address for the record, prior to making their comments.
+Please do not speak from your chair in the audience.
 Please speak clearly into the microphone so everyone in the room can hear you.

 3. Speakers must address all comments to the presiding officer; not to the audience or staff members.